danielnyan/witch-fantasy/README.md

 Hi all, currently I'm in a slump because I'm stopping all work on this game to study for my exam, so it'll take a while for me to regain momentum again.
 I'll add more stuff to the README when I figure out something meaningful to say.

+When you're ready to contribute, check out the Project menu for the long term roadmap on what to do.
+I'll open up issues with reference to the Project tab sometime.

 In the meantime, here's how to open the game.
 1. Download Unity: https://unity3d.com/get-unity/download.
    Install Unity Hub, then use that to install the latest version of Unity